The Neustrowski-Watembach Family

 Martha told Ray that she worked for a family of bakers in New Plymouth and as a maid for mountaineer Arthur Ambury, who died on (then) Mount Egmont in 1918 while trying to rescue another man.

-“She was taught to read and write English, and Catechism, by the Opunake Harbour Board engineer’s Irish wife.
+“She was taught to read and write in English, and Catechism, by the Opunake Harbour Board engineer’s Irish wife.
 Grandmother was their maid, and did chores like feeding the chooks and cleaning the silver and pots and kettles.
-Her knowledge of the English language was adequate but limited because she had little access to schooling, but she always read the daily papers and magazines.”
+Her knowledge of the English language was adequate but limited, because she had little access to schooling, but she always read the daily papers and magazines.”

 “… in Poland the Germans would only allow them to eat the meat of whatever died in the fields, or suspiciously.”

-“In Poland they needed the garlic to kill off harmful bacteria before they smoked their meat.
+“In Poland, they needed the garlic to kill off harmful bacteria before they smoked their meat.
 The first comment that great-grandfather [August Neustrowski] apparently made about eating meat in New Zealand was how wonderful it tasted fresh.
-In Poland the Germans would only allow them to eat the meat of whatever died in the fields, or suspiciously.
+In Poland, the Germans would only allow them to eat the meat of whatever died in the fields, or suspiciously.
 There was no fresh meat for Poles.”